-Also remember that, as was the case with the –er verbs, the verb forms of the irregular verbs are pronounced mostly the same, though there are some exceptions.
+Also remember that, as was the case with the –er verbs, the verb forms of the irregular verbs are pronounced mostly the same (though there are some exceptions).

-In modern French, for example, the most frequently used past-tense construction is the passé composé, a compound tense composed of the verb avoir (meaning “to have”) or être (meaning “to be”) followed by the past participle of the conjugated verb.
+In modern French, for example, the most frequently used past-tense construction is the passé composé.
+This is a compound tense composed of the verb avoir (meaning “to have”) or être (meaning “to be”) followed by the past participle of the conjugated verb.

 Unlike English or Spanish, French uses the same tense to express both concepts.
 There is a passé simple, but it’s an antiquated literary tense that is seldom used in contemporary spoken French.

 In order to form the imparfait, take the present indicative Nous form of a verb, slice off the conjugated ending, add the imparfait ending, and voilà!
 You’re in business.

 There’s also a futur simple that, like the imparfait, uses only one set of endings that are added to the “future stem,” which is usually just the infinitive or, for the irregular verbs, the infinitive with the final “e” chopped off.

 This might all sound confusing, but the main point is that these verb forms and moods are constructed using things you already know.
 The more you learn, the more your knowledge builds on itself.

 Though the subjunctive mood that’s the scourge of Spanish students everywhere exists in French, it’s used in both fewer instances and in fewer tenses than it is in Spanish.

-Its almost exclusively follows que or qui, which is less often the case in Spanish.
+It almost exclusively follows que or qui, which is less often the case in Spanish.
 Take, for instance, the following phrases in English, Spanish, and French:

-English: If I were you, I would be happy.
+English: “If I were you, I would be happy.”

-Español: Si yo fuera tú, sería feliz
+Español: Si yo fuera tú, sería feliz.

-Français: Si j’étais toi, je serais heureux
+Français: Si j’étais toi, je serais heureux.

-Take a look at the two verbs in bold for a moment.
-Whereas the Spanish version uses the imperfect subjunctive, the French phrase uses the imperfect indicative (standard past tense use of the word, like English) to express the exact same idea.
-In French, the imperfect subjunctive is a stodgy literary tense that nobody even uses anymore!
+While the Spanish version uses the imperfect subjunctive, the French phrase uses the imperfect indicative (standard past tense use of the word, like English) to express the exact same idea.

-Just Go SPEAK IT
+Just Go SPEAK FRENCH

 There are, of course, plenty of quirks and exceptions in the French language, as there are in any language, but the key, as always, is just to go out and SPEAK IT!
-Like Benny says, French is easy!
+Like Benny Lewis says, French is easy!
 Both speaking and understanding are within your grasp.